bdeboe/isc-datafest/TUTORIAL.md

 ```Shell
 dbt run
 ```
-Note that this has alrady been done, but it won't hurt...
+Note that this has already been done, but it won't hurt...

 To generate and then serve up the documentation for your dbt project, use the `dbt docs` command, after which they are available at [http://localhost:8080/]: